George Hall (cartoonist): The Reverie years

 Reverie was the brainchild of Gary Dellar, who envisaged an anthology title similar to British weekly comics, although with a semi-regular schedule.
 Gary Dellar also had the help of Paul Harris, whose experience in advertising contributed to production values.
 The comic was available through newsagents between 1983 and 1986.
 The average early print run was 2500 and later with a slow but steady growth in sales, hit the incredible amount [issue seven] of 9,000.
 The cost in financing a comic privately and have it distributed through Gordon & Gotch was enormous.
 Gary Dellar in his attempt to save on costs purchased a printing press and started printing the comic himself.
 The covers having been out sourced.

-Widely distributed through newsagents with an agreement that the comic would have a shelve life of two months, it made the return sales some what of a terminal effect on the future of the comic.
+Widely distributed through newsagents with an agreement that the comic would have a shelve life of two months, it made the return sales somewhat of a terminal effect on the future of the comic.
 The biggest issue, being the last issue, had taken a mere 5 months to tell if it had been a success.
 It was.
 Selling two thirds of the print run and making a profit.
 Unfortunately by the time this information came to the surface, the printing press was sold and the comic was no more.
 There were at least 15 new artists on board and ready to publish.
 The major inroads with the future design and direction with issue eight onwards was to be enormous.

 With seven issues, it filled an important role at the time, giving new creators a chance to develop their skills and established artists a new platform for their talents.
 During the course of its run, other artists came on board, some of whom went on to work in the mainstream American comics.
 Most notable is Michal Dutkiewicz, who went on to work for DC Comics, and Fil Barlow, creator of Zooniverse.

-Hall joined Reverie in the months before its first issue, proposing a strip he'd first devised during his last year of high school.
+Hall joined Reverie in the months before its first issue, proposing a strip he had first devised during his last year of high school.
 His first episode was co-plotted by his then-wife, Zora Marko.
 His second Sandy Star episode also featured background art by Dellar.
 In the latter part of the Reverie run, he concentrated more on writing, allowing a talented teen-aged artist, Mark Ryan, an opportunity.